 Follow trail 5 (and later trail 1), also called the Sentiero del Turisti/Touristensteig, all the way up to the Sciliar Alpine Plateau (Altopiano dello Sciliar/Schlern Hochflache).

 When you crest the plateau, follow the flat trail to Rifugio Bolzano (20 minutes).
-You’ll see the Catinaccio/Rosengarten range as well as the distinct Latemar massif straight ahead.

 The prominent Rifugio Bolzano (Schlernhaus), backed by the Catinaccio, occupies an impressive position on the plateau.